JUrban/icms1.github.io/2018/sessions.md

 *   A **_journal special issue_ **consisting of _full papers_ will be organized immediately after the meeting.
 *   After the meeting, the submission guideline for a journal special issue will be communicated to you by the session organizers.

-## ICMS 2018 Session: Formal and Informal Mathematical Corpora
+## 19. Formal and Informal Mathematical Corpora

 ### Organizers